andromedamoon-stack/andromedamoon-stack/README.md

 ---

--👀 I’m interested in Software Engineering and Game Development (Godot)
+-👀 I’m interested in Software Engineering, AWS and the cloud, and Game Development (Godot)

+- Currently studying for Network+ and AWS Associate Developer Certifications

 -🧮 Bachelor's in Interdiciplinary Studies.
 Currently studing for a Master's Information Technology with a concentration in Software Development.